Our Core Team

 It is delightful to serve in an area with a strong Christian heritage and a real sense of local history, and alongside a team of fellow Christians who believe that Jesus makes a difference for good for individuals and communities, through people who follow Him and live His way, and share His message.
 Anyone can join, faith really is an adventure!

-My name is Mo Willis and I am one of the Curates in the Parish.
-I am married to Ted and we have lived on Canford Heath for the last 31 years.
-We have three children now all grown up and living away.
+My name is Mo Willis and I am one of the Associate Priests in the Parish.
+I am married to Ted and we have three children now all grown up and living away.
 We also have two lovely granddaughters, who are a real joy to Ted and myself.

 I became aware of God calling me to Ministry in the Church of England and I was accepted and trained as a Reader/LLM.
 As I spent time studying, I began to hear God calling me to ordained ministry.
 I had the privilege of studying at Sarum College in Salisbury, meeting many interesting people from the Methodist and Anglican tradition, as we studied and journeyed together on the road to ordination.
 I was ordained Deacon in June 2015 and ordained Priest in June 2016.